Girard, Kansas: Socialism in Girard

 During the decade of the 1900s, Eugene V. Debs lived in Girard and worked on the Appeal.
 He was the Social Democratic Party candidate for President of the United States in the election of 1900.
-He ran for President again on the Socialist Party of America ticket in 1904, 1908, and 1912.
+He ran for president again on the Socialist Party of America ticket in 1904, 1908, and 1912.
 Debs received 901,000 votes in the election of 1912 (6% of the vote).
 In 1908, he kicked off his campaign for president from the steps of the Crawford County courthouse in Girard.
 In 1912 he carried Crawford County (one of four counties he carried nationwide).

 During World War I, Debs was a subject of efforts by President Wilson to suppress dissent against the war.
 He was convicted of violating the Smith Espionage Act and, in September 1918, was sentenced to 10 years in prison.
-In 1920 he ran for President while still incarcerated in the Atlanta Penitentiary.
+In 1920 he ran for president while still incarcerated in the Atlanta Penitentiary.
 He received 919,799 votes (3.4% of the vote) despite being imprisoned.
 President Warren G. Harding pardoned Debs in December 1921.

 In 1915 Emanuel Julius was invited to move to Girard and write for Appeal to Reason, then the largest socialist periodical in the country.
-Julius married Marcet Haldeman in 1916.
+Emanuel married Marcet Haldeman in 1916.
 At the suggestion of Marcet's aunt, Jane Addams of Hull House, both assumed the surname Haldeman-Julius.
 In 1919, Emanuel became co-owner and editor of Appeal to Reason and began printing the first of the small paperback books in Girard which soon became the foundation for his Little Blue Books series.
 His vision was to make good literature available to the masses at a cheap price.
-At the end of nine years, the small project had become a gigantic publishing venture; Emanuel Haldeman-Julius became known as "the Henry Ford of literature".
-Following World War II, the FBI under J. Edgar Hoover viewed the Little Blue Books' inclusion of such subjects as socialism, atheism, and frank treatment of sexuality as a threat; Haldeman-Julius was added to the enemies list.
+At the end of nine years, the small project had become a gigantic publishing venture; Emanuel became known as "the Henry Ford of literature".
+Following World War II, the FBI under J. Edgar Hoover viewed the Little Blue Books' inclusion of such subjects as socialism, atheism, and frank treatment of sexuality as a threat; Emanuel was added to the enemies list.
 This caused a rapid decline in the number of bookstores carrying the Little Blue Books.

-Emanuel Haldeman-Julius died July 31, 1951, at his home in Girard.
-He was found drowned in his own swimming pool by his second wife of nine years, Sue Haldeman-Julius.
-The Little Blue Books continued to be reprinted after Haldeman-Julius' death.
+Emanuel died on July 31, 1951, at his home in Girard.
+His second wife of nine years, Sue Haldeman-Julius, found him drowned in his own swimming pool.
+The Little Blue Books continued to be reprinted after his death.
 They were sold by mail order by his son until 1978, when the Girard printing plant and warehouse were destroyed by fire.